-Directly after surgery, protective eye wear is recommended, and you will need a friend or family member to drive you home.
+Directly following surgery, protective eye wear is recommended, and you will need a friend or family member to drive you home.
 Mild discomfort is normal, but should disappear within 1 or 2 days.
-Eye drops are prescribed to facilitate healing.
+Eye drops are prescribed to encourage healing.